hackclub/jams-bounty/jams/example.md

 Language used: HTML, CSS, and Javascript

 ### Breakdown
-- Fork a replit starter with necessary materials
+- Set up: Fork a replit starter with necessary materials
-- Building out front end of the website with an input bar and button
+- Part 1: Building out front end of the website with an input bar and button
-- Set up free google search API
+- Part 2: Set up free google search API
-- Write JavaScript to display results from API on the page
+- Part 3: Write JavaScript to display results from API on the page
 - Success!!!
+Now you've got a search engine!